Spiffyk/twitch-node-sdk/README.md

 ### Twitch.login

 Log in a user or request additional permissions.
-By default, the user will be directed to the Twitch sign in & approve page, then back to the same page.
-This page must be the `redirect_uri` you specified when creating the client.
-You may customize the `redirect_uri` if the user is currently on a different page.
-Make sure the JavaScript SDK is included on the `redirect_uri` page.
+This operation requires an NW.js-compatible runtime to open a login popup, the SDK initialized with the NW.js GUI object and the *Redirect URI* in the application's Connection settings set to `https://api.twitch.tv/kraken/`.

-Once the user is returned to the `redirect_uri` after authorization, the SDK will store the session infomation in [DOM Storage][] or cookies, so authentication will persist throughout your website.
-You may also store this token, associated with a user on your site, to make continued requests on behalf of that user.
+As opposed to the original version of the SDK, the Node version does not store the authentication token into a session storage, for there is none in Node and as Node modules remain loaded until the application is closed, there is no need for that.
+The token is simply stored in the memory and is lost upon exiting the application, just like the session storage in browsers.

 [DOM Storage]: https://developer.mozilla.org/en/DOM/Storage#sessionStorage